marco2501/LoLUpdater/README.md

 Sets DefaultParticleMultithreading=1 if you have more than or equal to 2 CPU cores (game config tweak)

-Installs a service that auto sets League of legends.exe when it is ran
+Installs a service that auto sets League of legends.exe to "high" priority when it is ran

 Clears Windows Update Cache so that some failed updates might be reinstalled